Negative refraction and tiling billiards: Line arrangements

 \begin{definition} Identify one of the lines, and name it $l_0$.
-For each of the remaining lines, we measure the counter-clockwise angle of intersection with $l_0$, from the positive horizontal direction.
-We name them $l_1, \ldots l_n$ in order of increasing angle.
+Label the remaining lines $l_1, \ldots l_{n-1}$ in order of increasing counter-clockwise angle from $l_0$.
 Define the angle $\alpha_{i}$ to be the counter-clockwise angle between lines $l_{i}$ and $l_{i+1}$, considering the indices modulo $n$. \end{definition}